David Stancliffe: Ordained ministry

 On 11 February 2017, fourteen retired bishops signed an open letter to the then-serving bishops of the Church of England.
 In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the church's canons or practises around sexuality.
 By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops — including Stancliffe — had added their signatures; on 15 February, the report was rejected by synod.

 Personal life

 At Oxford he met Sarah Smith, a member of the same small choir.
-They were married in Westminster Abbey in July 1965.
+They were married at Westminster Abbey in July 1965.